intel/rohd-hcl/doc/components/multiplier_components.md

 `alignHigh` controls the highest (toward MSB) alignment column of the output whereas `alignLow` controls the lower limit (toward the LSB).

-`sepPos' is optional and allows you to set a marker for a separator in the number.
+`sepPos` is optional and allows you to set a marker for a separator in the number.
 `sepChar` is the separation character you wish to use (do not use '|' with Markdown formatting.)

 ```dart